DataDog/integrations-extras/aporia/README.md

 ## Uninstallation

 To remove the Datadog integration from Aporia, navigate to the Aporia integrations page and go to your Datadog integration.
-Then click **Remove**.
-Additionally, uninstall this integration from Datadog by clicking the **Uninstall Integration** button below.
+Click **Remove**.
+Additionally, uninstall this integration from Datadog by clicking the **Uninstall Integration** button on the integration tile.

 Once you uninstall this integration, any previous authorizations are revoked.
-Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys management page][3].
+Ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys management page][3].

 ## Troubleshooting